ehrpg/rules/docs/checks.md

 master decided that in the heat of battle the player overshot, and spent more bullets than he intended.
 The player shot a burst of ten instead of five, yet none of the extra bullets hit any enemies.

+# Contests

+When two players, or a player and an NPC, use their skills against each other, they are rolling in a contest.
+Both players pitch their respectives rolls against each other, applying relevant bonuses, and whoever has the highest result wins.
+On a draw, the party who initiated the contest wins.

+# Applying Effort

+On all rolls of the dice that determine an outcome for the player, the player may spend effort points.
+He has to declare so, before making the roll.
+The amount of effort he wishes to spend must not exceed his remaining effort pool.
+Any points the player spends is added to the result dice roll.